Miss Mary (1957 film): Production

 B. Nagi Reddi, the producer of the original, was insistent on having L. V. Prasad direct the Hindi remake.
 Gemini Ganesan (credited as Ganesh) reprised his role from the Tamil original Missiamma (1955) since Prasad felt that "there was no one who could do a dignified comedy in Hindi".
 Jamuna, who was a part of both the Telugu original Missamma (1955) and Missiamma, reprised her role for the Hindi remake.
 Kishore Kumar after spending five days idling in a hotel room, got fed up and starting cutting his hair on one side.
 He started cutting on the other side, and since he overdid it, he continuously cut his hair until he was called to come on set when he did not have much hair anymore.

 Themes and influences

 Arun teaches Sita music using a piano, which was common in Hindi films of that time to signify wealth.

-Gemini Ganesan was credited with introducing a fresh touch of a well-groomed, sophisticated South Indian youth into the Hindi film hero persona.
+Gemini Ganesan was credited with introducing a fresh touch of "well-groomed, sophisticated South Indian youth" into the Hindi film hero persona.